Aiming to change the way people take medicine, Lyndra Therapeutics raises $55 million

 Polaris led the company’s most recent round of financing, which also included new investors like the Chinese private equity giant HOPU Investments, Gilead Sciences, Invus, Orient Life and the Bill & Melinda Gates Foundation (which initially provided funding for Dr. Langer’s research out of MIT).

 Lyndra has raised the money as it continues along the path toward developing a pill to treat schizophrenia.
-Phase II trials for the pill, which are required before it can be approved by U.S. regulators are expected to begin next year.
-The company said it will also be developing other drug candidates that are developed internally and through partnerships to market over the coming years.
+Phase II trials for the pill, which are required before it can be approved by U.S. regulators, are expected to begin next year.
+The company said it also will be developing other drug candidates that are developed internally and through partnerships over the coming years.

 “Lyndra’s long-acting therapies have the potential to address a diversity of disease states,” said Robert Langer, co-founder and Board Member of Lyndra Therapeutics.
 “The ability to move from daily to weekly administration of an oral drug is groundbreaking.
 I believe Lyndra’s long-acting oral pill will be truly transformative.”